Eroica-cpp/uwhpsc/notes/vm.rst

 keyboard capturing, which you should read.

-After the VM has finished booting, it will present you with a login screen; the login and password are both ``amath583``.
+After the VM has finished booting, it will present you with a login screen; the login and password are both ``uwhpsc``.
 (We would have liked to set up a VM with no password, but many things in Linux assume you have one.)

+Note that you will also need this password to quit the VM.

 Running programs
 ----------------

-You can access the programs on the virtual machine through the main menu (the mouse on an *X* symbol in the lower-left corner of the screen), or by clicking the quick-launch icons next to the menu button.
+You can access the programs on the virtual machine through the Applications Menu (the mouse on an *X* symbol in the upper-left corner of the screen), or by clicking the quick-launch icons next to the menu button.
 By default, you will have quick-launch icons for a command prompt window (also known as a *terminal window*), a text editor, and